NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 The MVP Battle: SGA vs. Jokic

-Jokic’s statistics are almost otherworldly: 29.6 points, 12.2 rebounds, and 11.0 assists per game.
+Jokic’s statistics are almost otherworldly: 29.6 points, 12.2 rebounds, and 11.0 assists per game, per Basketball Reference.
 He’s averaging a triple-double for the season, something only Oscar Robertson and Russell Westbrook have accomplished before.
-His 15 triple-doubles through the midseason mark are more than double any other player’s total.
+His 15 triple-doubles through the midseason mark, according to NBA.com/stats, are more than double any other player’s total.
 The Serbian center continues to do things that shouldn’t be possible for someone his size, controlling games through playmaking and basketball IQ rather than pure athleticism.

 Nikola Jokic orchestrating Denver Nuggets offense with triple-double stat line graphic overlay